Jane Foster: Cancer and becoming Thor

 Following the deaths of her ex-husband and son in a car accident, Foster is diagnosed with breast cancer, and accepts an invitation from Thor to represent Midgard in the Congress of the Worlds on Asgard.
 She undergoes therapy but refuses all magical treatments.

 During the 2014 "Original Sin" storyline, Nick Fury whispers an, at the time, unrevealed secret to Thor that causes him to lose the ability to wield Mjolnir.
 Soon afterwards, an unidentified woman picks up the hammer, taking possession of Thor's power as the new Goddess of Thunder, and fights Malekith the Accursed, Dario Agger (the new Minotaur), and the Absorbing Man.
 Although Thor initially attempts to reclaim the hammer, he – referring to himself as 'Odinson' – relinquishes the name and role of Thor after witnessing her wield its power.
 Odinson suspects Foster as a possible candidate for his successor, but he soon dismisses her due to her weakened condition from chemotherapy.

 Angered that someone else is wielding Mjolnir, Odin and his brother Cul, the God of Fear, send the Destroyer after the new Thor to retrieve the hammer, but Odinson and Freyja assemble an army of female superheroes to aid her.
 When the battle is over, Odinson asks Thor to reveal her face, but is interrupted by S.H.I.E.L.D. agent Roz Solomon, Odinson's last 'viable' suspect as the new Thor after all other possible candidates came to assist in the battle.
 Unbeknownst to Odinson, Mjolnir has given Jane the strength to fight as Thor while it is in her possession.
 However, Jane's use of Mjolnir has perpetuated her cancer as a result of the transformation process purging all toxins from her body, including the chemotherapy being used for her treatment, each time she transforms.

 Secret Wars

-During the 2015 "Secret Wars" storyline, Foster was a participant in the final battle between Earth-616 and Earth-1610 during its collision during the incursion event.
+During the 2015 "Secret Wars" storyline, Foster participates in the final battle between Earth-616 and Earth-1610 during its collision during the incursion event.
 She is one of the few survivors of the end of the extant Marvel Universe, boarding Reed Richards's "life raft".
 She and the other survivors are awakened eight years later, having been trapped in suspended animation.
 In the interim, Doctor Doom created a new universe, Battleworld, from the fragments of dead universes.
 Knowing the survivors represent the only hope of defeating Doom, Doctor Strange scatters Foster and the others to different parts of Battleworld.
 For this, Doom kills Strange and begins hunting the survivors.
 Foster infiltrated the Thor Corps, Doom's police force, and convinced a majority of them to revolt against Doom.